Canardoux/flutter_sound/README.md

 - FlutterSoundHelper.duration(_<A_file_path>_)

 The informations got with FFmpegGetMediaInformation() are [documented here](https://pub.dev/packages/flutter_ffmpeg).
-The integer returned by flutterSound.duration() is the number of milli-seconds for the given record.
+The integer returned by flutterSound.duration() is an estimation of the number of milli-seconds for the given record.

 ```
 int duration = await flutterSoundHelper.duration( this._path[_codec.index] );